mayconbordin/streaminer/README.md

 `[24]` <a name="ref24"></a>Dautrich Jr, Jonathan L., and Chinya V. Ravishankar.
 "Inferential time-decaying Bloom filters."
 Proceedings of the 16th International Conference on Extending Database Technology.
 ACM, 2013.

 `[25]` <a name="ref25"></a>Martin, Ruediger, and Michael Menth.
 "Improving the Timeliness of Rate Measurements."
 In MMB, pp. 145-154.
 2004.

+`[26]` <a name="ref26"></a>Bar-Yossef, Ziv, et al. "Counting distinct elements in a data stream."
+Randomization and Approximation Techniques in Computer Science.
+Springer Berlin Heidelberg, 2002.
+1-10.

+`[27]` <a name="ref27"></a>Flajolet, Philippe, and G. Nigel Martin.
+"Probabilistic counting algorithms for data base applications."
+Journal of computer and system sciences 31.2 (1985): 182-209.